Difference in Differences with Time-Varying Covariates: Introduction

-In applications where none of the three issues mentioned above occur, TWFE regressions deliver a weighted average of conditional ATTs.
-However, even in this best-case scenario, TWFE regressions still suffer from additional issues.
-First, it is possible that some of the weights on conditional ATTs can be negative.
-Negative weights is an issue that has been discussed extensively in the literature (see, for example, \citet{chaisemartin-dhaultfoeuille-2020,blandhol-bonney-mogstad-torgovitsky-2022}), and it is often argued that non-negative weights on underlying causal effect parameters is a minimal property for some parameter to be interpreted causally.
-In practice, it is possible for researchers to estimate and check for negative weights.
-Even in cases where there are no negative weights, the weights on the conditional ATTs are still driven by the estimation method and non-transparent/hard to interpret for empirical researchers.
-In fact, the weights also have a ``weight-reversal'' property related to the one pointed out in \citet{sloczynski-2020} under unconfoundedness with cross-sectional data.
+In applications where none of the four issues mentioned above occur, TWFE regressions deliver a weighted average of conditional ATTs where all the weights are positive.
+However, even in this best-case scenario, TWFE regressions still suffer from a ``weight-reversal'' property similar to the one pointed out in \citet{sloczynski-2020} under unconfoundedness with cross-sectional data.
 In our case, conditional ATTs for relatively uncommon values of the covariates among the treated group (relative to the untreated group) are given large weights while conditional ATTs for common values of the covariates among the treated group are given small weights.
 In order to get around this weight reversal issue, one needs to additionally rule out heterogeneous treatment effects across different values of the covariates.
-Adding this condition to the previous three implies that TWFE regressions deliver the ATT; however, we stress that these are a very stringent set of requirements for TWFE regressions to perform well for estimating the ATT when the parallel trends assumption depends on time-varying covariates.
+Adding this condition to the previous four implies that TWFE regressions deliver the ATT; however, we stress that these are a very stringent set of requirements for TWFE regressions to perform well for estimating the ATT when the parallel trends assumption depends on time-varying covariates.